 You will save money by not having any tuition, fees, and room & board costs for the 4th year (for 2013-2014 that amounts to $28,701).
 Additionally, you will incur less student debt if you need loans to help finance your education.

 Why are tuition costs for this program higher than Kentucky Wesleyan’s regular tuition?

 Tuition costs for this program are fixed, meaning students who are accepted into this program will incur no raises in their tuition costs over the 3 yrs.
 Also, costs for this program factor in summer tuition.

 What are typical fees and are they included?

 Fees are not included as part of this program.
 Kentucky Wesleyan College charges all students Technology, Health and Wellness, and Student Activity fees each term.
 Additionally there are fees associated with freshman Orientation, Graduation, and certain courses, such as: laboratory fees for science courses, studio fees for art courses, applied music fees for private music lessons, and online course fees.

 How will my financial aid be handled?

 Financial aid will be applied to a student’s account to even out costs in each semester as much as possible.
 KWC aid and Federal loans are available in each semester.
 For those who are eligible, Federal Pell grants will be prorated over the fall, spring and summer.
 State grants will only apply in the fall and spring.
-Winter Term (WT) will be covered in fall tuition as long as between fall and WT no more than 18 hrs. are attempted.

 Can I drop out of the program after I have started?